-We are the first to admit that Optimity isn’t right for supply chain planning for every business.
-It’s important for us to not only demonstrate value (prior to purchase), but to ensure it really is the right technology for you.
-You and your key stakeholders during an investigative phase, and offer a uniquely focused and agile prototyping phase that gives you the chance to try before you buy.
-No matter what your decision, you take away tangible commercial intelligence about opportunities and challenges in your business.
+At Optimity we offer you and your key stakeholders a uniquely focused and agile prototyping phase that gives you the chance to try before you buy.
+No matter what you decide, you will take away tangible commercial intelligence about opportunities and challenges in your business.

 The Typical Journey